modeseven-lfit/project-reports/GITHUB_API_ERROR_LOGGING.md

 ## Overview

-This document describes the error logging mechanisms for GitHub API requests, particularly focusing on authentication and permission failures that can cause workflow color coding issues.
+This document describes the error logging mechanisms for GitHub API requests, with focus on authentication and permission failures that can cause workflow color coding issues.

 ## Current Error Logging Behavior

 ### Log Levels and Messages

-The GitHub API client (`GitHubAPIClient` class) logs errors at different levels:
+The GitHub API client (`GitHubAPIClient` class) logs errors at different
+levels:

 #### 1. **Authentication Failures (401 Unauthorized)**